COVID-19 testing for people without symptoms

 - 'Community Collect' home-test service

-If you, or someone in your household, childcare bubble or support bubble, attends (or works at) a school or college, and you're not showing any COVID-19 symptoms, you can get a twice-weekly home test, which can be collected or delivered to your home.
+Anyone who is not showing any COVID-19 symptoms can get a twice-weekly home test, which can be collected or delivered to your home.

 - Workplace testing